AMReX-Astro/Castro/docs_new/source/CastroRadiation.rst

 EOS
 ---

- provides several types of equation of state (EOS), including gamma-law and Helmholtz.
+Castro provides several types of equation of state (EOS), including gamma-law and Helmholtz.
 To use the gamma-law EOS, set

 ::